Unscripted Content

 This is the second show I developed during my internship at Fox.
 This show is structured as a Real Housewives-esque documentary-style show that follows some of the biggest names in Voodoo culture in New Orleans.
 From business owners and priests and priestesses, the show focuses on the daily lives of people who practice Voodoo.

 The goal of this program is to demystify the religion and expose to the world the truth of Voodoo.
-There are so many stereotypes of Voodoo and people often confuse it with hoodoo which is more like magic than religion.
+There are many stereotypes of Voodoo and people often confuse it with hoodoo which is more like magic than religion.

 The beauty of this show is that it has the opportunity to become a franchise and have different series in different parts of the world, as well as target wider audiences as different countries following Voodoo speak different languages.